JuliaFinance/Currencies.jl/doc/rounding.rst

 .. warning::

-   Mixing different representations or precisions of the same currency in a :class:`StaticBasket` or :class:`DynamicBasket` is undefined behavior.
+   Mixing different representations or precisions of the same currency in a :class:`StaticBasket` or :class:`DynamicBasket` is undefined behavior, even if all but one of the different representations sum to zero.

 Special Metals
 --------------